 The definition of subsidiary under Dutch law is broad.
 Article 2:24a BW2 defines a subsidiary as a legal entity in which the parent can exercise more than 50% of the voting rights at the general meeting, or can appoint or dismiss more than half of the managing or supervisory directors.
 A partnership where the BV is a general partner also qualifies.

 Group companies are defined even more broadly under article 2:24b BW2.
 An entity is a group company if it belongs to an economic unit with central management.
-This can include entities where the BV holds less than 50% of the voting rights but exercises dominant influence through other means (management agreements, contractual arrangements, board interlocking).
+This can include entities where the BV holds less than 50% of the voting rights but exercises dominant influence through other means (management agreements or contractual arrangements).

 For international groups, the question becomes whether a Dutch intermediate holding BV must be assessed using the worldwide group figures.
 The answer depends on whether the Dutch BV itself qualifies as a parent company with consolidation obligations under article 2:406 BW2.
 If it does, the size assessment uses the consolidated figures.
 If the Dutch BV’s own parent (in Germany, the UK, or elsewhere) already consolidates the full group and the conditions of article 2:408 BW2 are met (the sub-consolidation exemption), the Dutch BV may be exempt from consolidation and the size assessment reverts to standalone figures.